LorenzNacilla/LorenzNacilla/README.md

 ## 👋 About me

-I am a data analytics consultant now focused more on data and analytics engineering.
+I am a data analytics consultant with a focus more on data & analytics engineering.

+## Experience

+Throughout my time with the Information Lab, I have worked across several companies & clients from various industries building out data solutions with tools such as Tableau, Alteryx, SQL, GCP.

+## Certifications

 <!--
 **LorenzNacilla/LorenzNacilla** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.